Bobble Stitch Crochet Square in 2 Sizes

 Sampler Poncho CAL

-The Sampler Poncho CAL is a fun and educational crochet along hosted by Itchin’ For Some Stitchin’.
-The event runs from July 4th through August 29th.
-Each Monday, Wednesday, and Friday of the event there will be a free crochet square pattern to download.
-My Boulder Bobble Stitch Crochet Square will be free to download on August 10th.
+The Sampler Poncho CAL was a fun and educational crochet along hosted by Itchin’ For Some Stitchin’.
+This event has already ended.
+During the event, three days a week a free crochet square pattern was free to download.
+My Boulder Bobble Stitch Crochet Square was featured as part of this event.

-This event is a great opportunity to learn new crochet stitches!
+The squares designed for this event present a great opportunity to learn new crochet stitches!
 You will learn all these stitches while making the squares.
 Then you can use them later on for other projects like blankets, scarves, and more.
 The square patterns will be a great resource to hang onto if you need stitch ideas or reminders later on.

 Where else can I get this bobble stitch crochet square pattern?